Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Model

-The external drive $f(t)$ of the probability amplitude $\Psi_c$ depends on $\Psi^{(j)}_E(0)$, $\kappa_j$s, and all the frequencies introduced within this model.
+The external drive $f_e(t)$ of the probability amplitude $\Psi_c$ depends on $\Psi^{(j)}_E(0)$, $\kappa_j$s, and all the frequencies introduced within this model.
 It is worth noting that the external field depends not only on $\Psi^{(j)}_E(0)$ but also on spatial coordinates via the orthonormal mode functions.
-These functions are solutions to the Helmholtz equation, fulfill the boundary conditions of the volume $V$, and satisfy the Coulomb gauge condition.
+These functions are solutions to the Helmholtz equation, fulfil the boundary conditions of the volume $V$, and satisfy the Coulomb gauge condition.
+The external drive $f_e(t)$ is subject to the constraint